 |Alma Mater:||Covenant College|

-Scott Whitted is in his fifth season as an assistant for head coach Doug Simons in 2018.
+Scott Whitted is in his sixth season as an assistant for head coach Doug Simons in 2019.

 Whitted is originally from Pennsylvania where he played baseball at Temple University in Philadelphia.
 At Temple, Whitted played under NCAA Hall of Fame coach James "Skip" Wilson.
 The Owls were a top 20 program and had made an appearance in the College World Series.